 (c) Failed to perform an action that the individual is unable to perform as opposed to refusing to perform;

 (d) Failed to perform purely procedural requirements required by the OWF program.
-A procedural requirement, which would not trigger a food assistance sanction or disqualification, is a step that an individual must take to continue receiving benefits in the OWF program such as providing verification of circumstances; or
+A procedural requirement, which would not trigger a SNAP sanction or disqualification, is a step that an individual must take to continue receiving benefits in the OWF program such as providing verification of circumstances; or

 (e) Been sanctioned or disqualified at the time the individual initially applied for OWF benefits.

-(C) What circumstances cause an individual to become ineligible rather than sanctioned or disqualified?
+(C) What circumstances cause an individual to become ineligible for SNAP rather than sanctioned or disqualified?